rhodesch/project-oriented-workflow/README.md

 cookiecutter https://github.com/NSLS-II/scientific-python-cookiecutter
 ```

 This creates a template defined by the snakemake project with the following structure:

-End optional steps.

-To
+# dir tree here

-Clone this repo into your main project directory.
+### Clone this repo into your main project directory.

 Run "create_envs.sh" script to create conda environments (and install conda, if needed)"